aciccarello/ciccarello.me/_posts/recipes/2024-10-08-pan-seared-tri-tip.md

 ---
 title: Pan Seared Tri-tip
-permalink: /drafts/tri-tip/
+slug: tri-tip
-date: 2024-03-28T00:22:59.621Z
+date: 2024-10-08T06:25:42.168Z
 tags:
   - beef
   - stove
   - oven
-image:
+image: /assets/img/recipe-tri-tip.jpg
-image_alt:
-eleventyExcludeFromCollections: draft
+image_alt: Cut steak on a plate with potatoes and carrots.
 ---

 Tri-tip is a popular cut of meat in California and a treat for our family.